einstin88/tfip-assessment-3/README.md

 **Initial steps:** Think of what data is required to be passed back to the calling function?
 Most of the time, it's multiple attributes/columns from the database.
 To ensure data integrity across your server app, it's best to create a POJO with all the required attributes/columns in the [model](#c-model) folder.
 The POJO will be used by the template libraries to convert your data in Java's format to its native format before reading/writing to the database.

 **Next steps:** When you have created the POJO, it's time to start using it as the return type in your query functions.
-Note that at time you want a list of data instead of a single object, so you'll have to think of which function in the template to use.
+Note that at times you want a list of data instead of a single object, so you'll have to think of which function in the template to use.
 The easy option is to look at Chuk's slides for examples.
 The better option in my opinion is to refer to the template library's documentation.
 I'll link them here for convenience.

 - [RedisTemplate](https://docs.spring.io/spring-data/redis/docs/current/api/org/springframework/data/redis/core/RedisTemplate.html)
 - [JdbcTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/JdbcTemplate.html)